How to Propose a Tutorial?

 How to become a tutorial speaker?

-The easiest and the best answer: Go speak and involved at the local Python communities!
+The easiest and the best answer: Go speak and involved in the local Python communities!

 If you have any questions or suggestions, please don't hesitate to contact us.